 - Panic attacks

-Psychological symptoms following a catastrophic accident are very real and always debilitating.
+Psychological symptoms following a catastrophic accident are very real and debilitating.
 There are treatments available to help manage the emotional trauma that accompanies physical pain.
+We may be able to recover compensation to pay for your counseling and other psychological treatments as prescribed by your doctors and care team.

 Financial Burden of Spinal Cord Injury